• Phase 1: Assessment & Preparation

 Map out the resources needed to implement CPIMS+ including human resources, capacity building and costs associated with hosting and deploying the CPIMS+.
 This budget includes both case management and CPIMS+ costs.
 Determine where the funding will come from and agree on the support and operational costs and ensure there is a coordinated vision on sustainability.

 The System Administrator is a required role for the CPIMS+ and this authorized user will help maintain the CPIMS+ by troubleshooting system issues, managing users, and managing the configuration as programming needs change.
 The System Administrator is hired by any CPIMS+ lead government partner/implementing agency.
 Sample TORs for System Administrators have been drafted if you need to recruit for this role.
-Sample TORs have been drafted for CPIMS+ Specialists, Case Management or Information Management Managers if they require to be hired.

 STEP 5: Complete the Data Protection Impact Assessment (DPIA).